hannorein/rebound/docs/quickstart_installation.md

 ```
 You should now be able to import REBOUND from python.

 !!!
-Note "Installing REBOUND on Windows"
+Info "Installing REBOUND on Windows"
-    If you want to install REBOUND on Windows, the best way is likely to use the Windows Subsystem for Linux.
-After installing the gcc compiler, e.g., sudo apt-get install gcc, you should be able to install REBOUND and any python libraries by following the installation instructions in this documentation.
-Unfortunately we do not have Windows installations ourselves, so we cannot actively support installation problems.
-Thanks to Keto/Zhang for finding this workaround.
-If you have any additional information on how to use REBOUND on Windows, let us know!
+    To best way to use REBOUND on Windows is to install the Windows Subsystem (WSL) for Linux.
+    The Ubuntu distribution works well with REBOUND.
+    Once you've installed WSL, open a WSL terminal and make sure you have a compiler installed with the command `sudo apt-get install gcc`.
+    If you want to use the Python version of REBOUND, also make sure you have a recent version of Python installed: `sudo apt-get install python3 python3-pip`.
+    From here on, you can follow the installation instructions above.

 ## Compiling the C version of REBOUND